Murano-Bot/bot/twitch-chatbot/README.md

-# Twitch Chatbot with Discord Integration and Web Interface
+# Murano - Twitch Chatbot with Discord Integration

 A comprehensive Twitch chatbot application built with Node.js that integrates with Discord to provide stream notifications and clip sharing.
 Includes a web-based dashboard for easy configuration and management.